 For commercial environments where the rope is stored away between workouts, the strap anchor will just cause frustration, like anything that can walk away, appear on the other side of the gym, or reappear a week later.
 Get the steel anchor.
 Gym managers long ago learned to have as few portable accessories lying around as possible.

 Cheap battle ropes made of too much polypropylene are not worth it.
 Get a good one.
-Cheap ones feel stiff and don’t break in like a good polydac rope.
-It has to do with the percentage of polydacron and polypropylene they use.
-Cheap manufacturers you’ve never heard of will go the cheapest route for them.
+Cheap ones feel stiff and don’t break in like a good rope with a high percentage of polydacron.
+Cheap manufacturers you’ve never heard of will go the cheapest route.
 They will also use the cheapest heat-shrink for the handles that might rip or stretch easily, letting your rope unravel.

-I recommend you get a 50′ long, 1.5″ thick polydacron battle rope from Rep Fitness.
-Rep is the best place to buy battle ropes at the moment and has the best deals on colored ropes.
-Or select black and be boring.
+I recommend you get a 50′ long, 1.5″ thick sleeved polydacron battle rope from Rep Fitness.
+Rep is the best place to buy battle ropes at the moment.
 Everyone who has bought this rope from Rep has been happy with it.
 All of Rep’s stuff is among the best quality.
 They don’t cut corners like some manufacturers.
 So these are among the best battle ropes for home use.